Nepali Language 1 (PG)

 Scope and syllabus

-The course provides an introduction to Nepali language with emphasis on practical written and spoken Nepali.
+The module provides an introduction to Nepali language with emphasis on practical written and spoken Nepali.
 Communicative practice is established through learning language around dialogues dealing with a range of everyday situations.

 Method of assessment